andylamp/py-dspinlock/docs/README.md

 ## Introduction

 This is a simple, yet flexible implementation of a distributed spinlock mutex.
-A mutex is a way to lock a resource under contention, for more information about mutexes you can read [here][3].
-In particular, a [Spinlock][4] is a type of mutex that blocks the waiting thread and continuously polls the target mutex to see when it can be acquired.
+A mutex is a way to lock a resource under contention; for more information about mutexes you can read [here][3].
+In particular, a [Spinlock][4] is a type of mutex that blocks the waiting thread and periodically polls at fixed intervals the target mutex to see when it can be acquired.
+The differentiation with normal mutexes is that after some failed attempts, the acquisition is aborted and an exception is normally raised.
+This is in contrast to the normal mutex behaviour, which never aborts and can cause execution to block indefinitely.
 This can be useful when you have many stateless distributed services that are in contention for the same resource.
 For example, this can be reflected when you want to avoid duplicate computations while a query is already being executed.

+The full documentation can be found over at [readthedocs][5].

-*Note: the documentation in `readthedocs` is always generated against the latest published version, thus there might be differences if you are using the checkout from `main` avenue to install.*
+*Note: the documentation in [readthedocs][9] is always generated against the latest published version, thus there might be differences if you are checking out from `main` to install.*

 ## Preliminaries

-The implementation is based on `redis` and practically is the only required dependency to successfully install the library.
+The implementation is based on [`redis`][6] and practically is the only required dependency to successfully install the library.
 For more configuration options and usage directions, please read on.

 ## Installation